What Is rhinoplasty?

 What Is The Recovery Like Following A Rhinoplasty?

 Depending on what work is being done, a splint may be placed on the bridge of the nose for several weeks to avoid injury and minimize movement while the patient sleeps.
 A triangle bandage may also be placed under the nose as well as soft splints placed in the nostrils.

 There is typically minor bruising and swelling that can be treated with medication, and stitches can come out about a week later during a follow-up visit.
 Afterward, patients can usually resume normal activity but should not exercise, wear glasses or spend a lot of time in the sun for the next four to six weeks.

 Black eyes may appear but normally resolve on their own within seven to 10 days.

-For more information about rhinoplasty or to schedule a consultation, contact us today.
+For more information about rhinoplasty or to schedule a consultation, call us at 973-243-2300 or contact us today.